Producers of quality grass hay, straw, haylage and silage

 Latest Hay News!

-- We now have 1st and 2nd-cutting in standard and big bales.
-Call about field pick up.
+- We have 1st, 2nd, and 3rd-cutting hay in standard and big bales.

 - Our own Grass-Fed Beef - For sale by 1/4 or 1/2, $3.50/lb hanging wt. plus cut & wrap.